epidrome/mibook/_gallery/wearable.md

 ---
 title: Wearable Computing
-excerpt: Wearable computers bring interaction on the body of the user and make interactivity a synthesis of wearable, mobile, and internet resources.
+caption: Wearable computers bring interaction on the body of the user and make interactivity a synthesis of wearable, mobile, and internet resources.
-chapter: preface
-header:
-  image: wearable.png
-  teaser: wearable-thumb.png
+image_url: /assets/images/wearable.png
 ---